puppetlabs/puppet-docs/source/pe/3.2/console_classes_groups.markdown

 [puppet_assign]: ./puppet_assign_configurations.html

-To assign a class, start typing the class's name into the "Add a class" text field on the node edit page.
+To assign a class, start typing the class's name into the __Add a class__ text field on the node edit page.
 As you type, an auto-completion list of the most likely choices appears; the list  continues to narrow as you type more.
 To finish selecting a class, click a choice from the list or use the arrow keys to select one and press enter.

 > **Note:** You can only assign classes that are already known to the console.
 See [Adding New Classes](#adding-new-classes) on this page for details.

-To remove a class from a node, click the "Remove class" link next to the class's name.
+To remove a class from a node, click the __Remove class__ link next to the class's name.
 Note that classes inherited from a group can't be modified from the node edit page --- you must either edit it from the group page, or remove the node from that group.

-To edit class parameters for a class, click the "Edit parameters" link next to its name.
+To edit class parameters for a class, click the __Edit parameters__ link next to its name.
 See the next section of this page for details.

-**After making edits, always click the "Update" button to save your changes.**
+**After making edits, always click the __Update__ button to save your changes.**

 ![Typing a class name][classes_typing_class]